 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-While they can mean many things besides cancer, they definitely need to be checked out, according to obstetrician-gynecologist Mariam AlHilli, MD.
+While they can mean many things besides cancer, they definitely need to be checked out, according to Ob/Gyn Mariam AlHilli, MD.

 Any bleeding that is outside what’s normal for you should raise a red flag for either endometrial or cervical cancer.

-“Bleeding that is heavier than your normal period or irregular is concerning in some cases and may need to be investigated,” Dr. AlHilli says.
+“Bleeding that is heavier than your normal period or irregular is concerning in some cases and may need to be investigated,” says Dr. AlHilli.
 “You should also see your doctor about bleeding after intercourse or bleeding between your periods.”

 Persistent abdominal pain and discomfort can also be a potential sign of ovarian cancer.
-Gas, indigestion, pressure, bloating and cramps can indicate ovarian cancer, she says.
+Gas, indigestion, pressure, bloating and cramps can indicate ovarian cancer.

 For example, vague abdominal pain, upper abdominal discomfort or indigestion, nausea or vomiting, and constipation can also indicate a problem.
 Many symptoms are similar to those from other conditions.

-To diagnose whether your symptoms are benign or cancerous, your doctor will likely perform a series of tests, Dr. AlHilli says.
+To diagnose whether your symptoms are benign or cancerous, your doctor will likely perform a series of tests.